Nothing Phone (1): everything we know so far

 Nothing hasn't revealed much about the Nothing Phone (1) yet, in fact the company hasn't even shown the physical phone, though it has shown the emblem (in the image above) you'll find on the back of the handset.

+This is a close as you'll get to seeing the new Nothing Phone (1) for now, and a brief 18 second teaser video (below) focused on the logo suggests it could be illuminated.

+With the case of the phone being at least partially transparent, these lights may highlight visible components inside the device.

-The company has also revealed that the Nothing Phone (1) will have a transparent-esque design that follows the design language of the Nothing Ear (1) – the brand's earbuds that also have transparent elements.
+The transparent design follows the language of the Nothing Ear (1) – the brand's earbuds that also have transparent elements.

 Beyond that, we know that the Nothing Phone (1) will have a Snapdragon chipset, but we don't yet know which one.
 We'd imagine though that it would be a fairly high-end phone, so the Snapdragon 8 Gen 1 (found in the likes of the OnePlus 10 Pro) is a possibility.